natemaia/dk/README.md

 #### Configuration

-Copy the default config header `src/config.def.h` to `src/config.h` then edit it to suit your liking and recompile.

-There is an example yaxwmrc and sxhkdrc in the `doc/`, or `/usr/share/doc/yaxwm` once installed.
+There are example yaxwmrc and sxhkdrc in `doc/` or `/usr/share/doc/yaxwm` after installation.

-Yaxwm looks for a file `YAXWM_CONF`, `XDG_CONFIG_HOME/yaxwm/yaxwmrc`, or `HOME/.config/yaxwm/yaxwmrc`
-and tries to execute it, this file is just a shell script and must be executable.
+Yaxwm looks for a file `$YAXWM_CONF`, `$XDG_CONFIG_HOME/yaxwm/yaxwmrc`, or `$HOME/.config/yaxwm/yaxwmrc` and tries to execute it.
+This file is just a shell script, it must be executable.

+For advanced configuration like layout and callback functions, copy the default config header `src/config.def.h` to `src/config.h` then edit it, and recompile.

 #### Todo